teritorio/maplibre-gl-teritorio-cluster/README.md

 - Pin Marker on feature click

 Allow visualization and interaction with all markers, even when superposed.
-Can display and interact with small cluster without the need to zoom or TeritorioCluster.
+Can display and interact with small cluster without the need to zoom or uncluster.

 See the [Demo page](https://teritorio.github.io/maplibre-gl-teritorio-cluster/index.html).